 Scalability | The back-end and front-end can scale independently, focusing on scaling content delivery. | Each microservice scales independently based on its specific demand. |

-Flexibility | Front-end technologies can vary, offering multi-platform flexibility. | Services can be built in different languages or frameworks, based on needs. |
+Flexibility | Front-end technologies can vary, offering multi-platform flexibility. | Services can be built in different languages or frameworks based on needs. |

 Communication | Front-end communicates with the back-end using REST APIs or GraphQL. | Services communicate using APIs (REST, gRPC, or message brokers). |

-Example | Headless CMS (Contentful, Strapi), delivering content to websites, apps, or IoT devices. | Netflix’s service architecture, with independent services for user management, recommendations, and streaming. |
+Example | Headless CMS (Contentful, Strapi), delivering content to websites, apps, or IoT devices. | Netflix’s service architecture includes independent services for user management, recommendations, and streaming. |

 Benefits of Headless Architecture